Forzzark/chromeIt/README.txt

 Additional Reqs. and notes for Version B:
 -Project must be located in C: drive
--Visual Stduio C++ Enterprise or superior version Must be Installed -Razer Chroma SDK must be installed
+-Visual Stduio C++ Enterprise or superior version with MFC support Must be Installed -Razer Chroma SDK must be installed
 -Path to folder "tools" of visual studio must be in the system's environment variables -Output .exe located in ChromeItCompilable folder